irahorecka/pycraigslist/README.rst

 We can apply filters to our search.
 Use ``.get_filters()`` to find valid filters for a class or subclass instance.

+Search filters are sensitive to the context of the pycraigslist instance and the language of the region.
+For example, here are applicable filters for cars & trucks for sale in Tokyo, Japan:

 .. code:: python

     import pycraigslist